-The Secret To Making DIY Oyster Shell Wreath
+DIY Oyster Shell Wreath

-Nothing prettier than a coastal wreath.
 How frustrating is it when the pretty wreath falls apart.
 The oyster shell is one of my favorite elements for DIY.
 They all look pretty once they are done, but once they go outside after a few months the oysters start falling off.
 There has to be an easy way to keep these treasures from falling off.

-Oyster Shell Wreath Instructions!
+How To Make The Oyster Shell Wreath

-Get some thick rope and make a nautical loop.
+Step 2: Get some thick rope and make a nautical loop.
 To make the loop I used this video I found on Youtube.
 I made some adjustments and was able to create a loop for this wreath.

 I think my favorite part of your project was that great knot!
 When my kids were little, my ex put their VERY sandy seashells finds in his dishwasher and promptly clogged it up!I’ve been known to throw sandy dishwater on my flowers!
 I have never heard of Gorilla glue sticks and will see if I can find them locally.
 Wreathes, especially those sandwiched between the door and a glass storm door fall apart from the heat buildup.